-2017 Compliance Monitoring Results
+2018 Compliance Monitoring Results

-Scottsdale is required to test for an assortment of contaminants at various locations throughout the city.
-Testing is done at 10 entry points to the distribution system that represent the treated source water.
-We also perform tests throughout the distribution system at 150 different locations to ensure the water entering your home or business remains safe and reliable.
+Scottsdale performs tests for an assortment of contaminants at locations throughout the city.
+We test samples from 10 entry points to the distribution system that represent the treated source water and at 150 locations throughout the distribution system to ensure the water entering your home or business remains safe and reliable.

-We test for over 100 substances, but only the substances detected in the water during testing are listed in this report.
-The results shown are from testing performed in 2017 unless otherwise noted.
+We test for over 100 substances, but only the substances detected in the water are listed in this report.
+The results shown are from testing performed in 2018 unless otherwise noted.

 A few substances are discussed in detail below.
-If you would like more information about other substances or a complete list of all testing, please contact us at 480-312-8732.
-You can also find detailed information on the EPA's website, epa.gov/dwstandardsregulations.
+For more information about other substances or a complete list of all testing, please contact us at 480-312-8732 or visit the EPA's website, epa.gov/dwstandardsregulations.